CDCgov/NEDSS-EpiSync/README.md

 - Data Elements Stored in secure database, managed by existing tooling and best-practices
 - Allow multiple users to access and manage the data dictionary without conflict, data integrity errors, or other similar concerns
 - Allow stored data dictionary elements to be serialized into various formats such as JSON, CSV, HTML etc
-- Fully dynamic and data drive (i.e. nothing is static)
+- Fully dynamic and data driven (i.e. nothing is static)
+- Easy to change, extend and manage
 - Supports transactional modifications
 - Supports data element value constraints
 - Re-uses existing architecture components and technology